lapislang/reference/items/functions.md

 ## Inline functions

-Inline functions are qualified with the `inline` keyword. *Inline functions* don't exist on runtime.
+Inline functions are qualified with the `inline` keyword. *Inline functions* are a feature to reduce the execution time of a program.
-At compile time, called *inline functions* will be replaced by the content of the block expression.
+At compile time, the call statement of *inline functions* will be replaced by the function's block expression.

-For instance:
+It allows better execution time because it doesn't have to jump to another location to execute the function.

+*Inline functions* may be ignored if the code inside the function is too long.

+### Pros

+- It speeds up the execution time.
+- It avoids to pollute namespaces like macros do.

+### Cons

+- It increases the executable size due to code expansion.
+- *Inline functions* are resolved at compile time.
+Which means if you change the code of inlined function, you will need to recompile the code using it to make sure it will be updated.
+- Sometimes not useful for example in embedded systems where large executable size is not prefered at all due to memory constraints.

+### Example

 ```lapis
 fn i32 add(i32 a, i32 b) inline {